Globalization, Displacement, and Psychiatry: Global Histories of Trauma

 Author Information

-Sanaullah Khan is an incoming lecturer at Brandeis University where he will teach medical anthropology after the completion of his PhD in anthropology at Johns Hopkins University.
-He is currently also an adjunct professor in medical anthropology at the University of Delaware.
+Sanaullah Khan is a medical and psychiatric anthropologist.
+He received his PhD in anthropology from Johns Hopkins University, where he also received training in the history of medicine and global health.
+Since then, he has taught at Brandeis University, University of Delaware, and the University of Akron.
+He is currently an assistant professor in medical anthropology at the City University of New York’s Hunter College.
 Elliott Schwebach (PhD, political science, Johns Hopkins University) is currently working as a DEI Consultant for Dr. Valaida Wise Consulting and teaching at Central New Mexico Community College.

 Tab Content 6